 Create a Viticulture and Enology Department at WSU:

-A new V&E department, approved and in the planning stages, will increase research and education capacity at WSU and bring visibility.
+A new V&E department, launched in January 2023, will increase research and education capacity at WSU and bring visibility.

 Strengthen Industry Research Program:

 Efforts are ongoing to fund innovative, game-changing research that solves vineyard and winery problems.